anuragkainth/Catalogify-web-app/README.md

-# Digi Catalog App
+# Catalogify

-Digi Catalog App is a web application designed for ONDC BUILD FOR BHARAT by team NERD NETWORK, aimed at sellers who wish to digitize their catalogs for selling on e-commerce websites.
+Catalogify is a web application aimed at sellers who wish to digitize their catalogs for selling on e-commerce websites.
 This project simplifies the catalog digitalization process, allowing sellers to efficiently manage their product catalogs.

 ## Features